Condesa por amor: Plot

 Ana Paula Treviño dreams of falling in love with Aníbal Paz-Soldán, one of the richest millionaires in the country.
-One day while walking in the streets, Ana Paula's purse is snatched, and she unfortunately mistakes a witness by-stander, Fernando, to be the thief.
+One day while walking in the streets, Ana Paula's purse is snatched, and she mistakes a witness by-stander, Fernando, to be the thief.
 Fernando is captivated by Ana Paula's beauty and charm, and he is instantly attracted to her.
 Fernando later discovers that Ana Paula is poor and must work hard in her father's boarding house in order to try to pay their debts.
 So, he decides to conquer Ana Paula's heart by omitting that he is a Paz-Soldán, and lying that he is merely an employee at the Paz-Soldán company.

 Although Ana Paula and Fernando develop a close friendship, she cannot stop thinking about Aníbal, the man of her dreams.
 Aníbal is the opposite of Fernando: he is proud and arrogant, looks down upon people below his class, and would not even bother to look at a girl like Ana Paula twice.
 However, a misunderstanding brings Aníbal and Ana Paula together when he mistakes her for Catalina Lampedusa, an Italian aristocrat known as the Countess of Cogorno.

 So, Ana Paula continues to pretend to be a rich countess in order to win Aníbal's heart.
 However, this is not easy for her, as she has to face Adriana, Aníbal's lover, who will go to any lengths to expose her, and her feelings for her true prince charming, Fernando.